kiddae/colorer/README.md

 ## Example configuration files

-You can find colorschemes, templates for configuration files and commands [here](https://github.com/kiddae/colorer-files)
+You can find colorschemes, templates for configuration files and commands in my [dotfiles](https://github.com/kiddae/dotfiles)

 ## Installation